kandrelczyk/tauri-leptos-template/README.md

 ### Desktop app

-Make sure you have trau-cli updated to the latestes version.
+Make sure you have tauri-cli updated to the latestes version.

 Run `cargo tauri dev`